jech/galene/galene.md

 ```

 If a JSON template is provided to `galenectl update-group`, then it is
 merged with the existing group configuration.
-Entries may be suppressed
+Entries may be deleted
 by setting them to `null` in the template:

 ```sh